 In a small skillet, heat olive oil over low heat; add onion and garlic and sauté until tender and just starting to brown (about 5-7 minutes), stirring occasionally.
 Add bread crumbs and sauté until light golden brown (about 1-2 minutes), stirring frequently.
 Stir in rosemary and a pinch of salt and pepper and turn off heat.

 In a medium saucepan over medium heat, melt butter; whisk in flour and cook 1 minute.
-Whisk in milk, 1/4 tsp salt, and 1/8 tsp pepper, and bring up to a boil (stirring occasionally), then turn heat down slightly and boil gently for 2 minutes (stirring constantly).
+Whisk in milk, ¼ teaspoon salt, and ⅛ teaspoon pepper, and bring up to a boil (stirring occasionally), then turn heat down slightly and boil gently for 2 minutes (stirring constantly).
 Turn off heat and whisk in cheese.
 Taste and season with additional salt and pepper as desired.

 Combine blanched cauliflower and cheese sauce and pour into a 2-quart casserole dish.
 Sprinkle bread crumb mixture on top and bake until bubbling (about 25 minutes).